 Most of us are familiar with the legend of Atlantis: a mysterious and magnificent city that has long since disappeared underwater.
-Well did you know that Virginia has its very own legend of a forgotten underwater city.
+Well, turns out, Virginia has its very own legend of a forgotten underwater city.
 Known as Monroe, the submerged town is likely the most unique of all Virginia ghost towns, and that’s because no one can quite prove – or deny – its existence.
 If it does indeed have a place in Virginia’s history, its location is most likely under the waters of Smith Mountain Lake.
 That’s right; there’s allegedly a city under Smith Mountain Lake!

 So, did you know about Smith Mountain Lake and the abandoned town that may or may not lie beneath its waters?
 Ever seen anything that’s made you wonder, “Is there a town under Smith Mountain Lake?”
 Whatever it is, tell us!

 Looking for more information about Virginia ghost towns?
 Be sure to check out these five Virginia ghost towns that are long forgotten about and quite creepy.